-TRENCH 2023 Stoneware, Layered Slips and Glazes, Oxides, Lustre 38 x 28 x 24 cm 15 x 11 x 9 in Unique (\rightarrow) VIEW ONLINE Gareth Mason constantly challenges the reverence imparted on porcelain, seeking to disenfranchise the material's associations of refined civility.
+TRENCH 2023 Stoneware, Layered Slips and Glazes, Oxides, Lustre 56 x 46 x 44 cm 22 x 18 1/8 x 17 3/8 in Unique Gareth Mason constantly challenges the reverence imparted on porcelain, seeking to disenfranchise the material's associations of refined civility.
 The artist is willing to rebel against the strict conventions of 'pot-hood', and show his materials in expressive and contorted states that move far beyond smooth, symmetrical function and beauty.
 Trench exploits these tendencies, maximising the emotional potential of the material and imparting a forceful response to repeated visual scrutiny.

-GARETH MASON

-13 1/4 x 5 1/2 x 5 1/2 in

-Unique

-INKWELL 2023 Porcelain, Stoneware, Glazes, Slips, Oxides 33.5 x 14 x 14 cm

-Throughout the exhibition Seeing Things, Gareth Mason explores triggers of aesthetic arousal.
+INKWELL 2023 Porcelain, Stoneware, Glazes, Slips, Oxides $33.5 \times 14 \times 14$ cm $13 \ 1/4 \times 5 \ 1/2 \times 5 \ 1/2$ in Unique Throughout the exhibition Seeing Things, Gareth Mason explores triggers of aesthetic arousal.
 Visual dichotomies, as seen in the double-sided nature of Inkwell, sustain wordless associations to our ways of seeing, and of being.
 Clear aesthetic signs can be interpreted in endless ways.
 It is here the 'art' happens, in the silent strand of communication between object and observer.

+→ VIEW ONLINE
-WHITE NOISE 2023 Stoneware, Porcelain, Glazes, Slips, Oxides, Lustre 45 x 29.5 x 14.5 cm 17 3/4 x 11 5/8 x 5 3/4 in Unique

-White Noise sees several states of visual and formal change rising through the piece.
+WHITE NOISE 2023

+Stoneware, Porcelain, Glazes, Slips, Oxides, Lustre 45 x 29.5 x 14.5 cm 17 3/4 x 11 5/8 x 5 3/4 in Unique White Noise sees several states of visual and formal change rising through the piece.
 Its base, an ancient-seeming fluted column, suspends a television-like 'screen', one side of which proffers an uninterrupted veil of arid, painterly white marks: static.
 A similar zone of interference on the opposite face is blocked-in by a Rothko-esque field of red and black glaze.
 Emergent, its pinnacle gleams gold: incongruous, ambiguous, yet charged with strange significance.